 But another consideration is that different investments are taxed differently, with the result that some have more favourable tax treatment than others.

-When you buy investments, it is always important to consider the total return, not just the yield,” says Ed Rempel, a certified financial planner with Ed Rempel & Associates, part of Armstrong & Quaile Associates Inc.
+When you buy investments, it’s always important to consider the total return, not just the yield.

 The examples below are from Ontario; tax rates vary from province to province.